linuxlawson/bashin/README.md

 # bashpass
-Password prompt to access terminal (just for looks, doesn't actually stop anything).
+Password prompt to access terminal (just for looks, doesn't actually prevent anything).

-place code in .bashrc file
+to be placed in .bashrc file

 current password = pencil (change accordingly)
 comment out username/greeting if not needed

 Note: 'exit' command can be placed after 2nd failed password attempt in order to close (exit) terminal.
-Makes a little more realistic, and how you want it to be anyway (exits terminal) right?

 i.e.
 else